elvindesouza/hardening/README.md

 2. server(here, the system running these SSH/FTP/VNC etc. daemons)
 3. client(Microsoft Windows or Linux desktop PCs and laptop devices)

-An additional step would be installing your preferred router firmware like `OpenWRT`.
+An additional step would be installing your preferred router Operating System like `OpenWRT`.

 For server or server-like systems running Unix-like OSes, `iptables`, `nftables`, or `ufw` are the first things you should look to.
 You should also install other IDS/IPS services that specializes in securing each target(be it your FTP,SSH,VNC,git,NFS server)

 ### Uncomplicated Firewall(for the GNU/Linux server and client)

-from the ubuntu wiki-
+Why UFW?
+The reasoning comes straight from the ubuntu wiki-

 > The Linux kernel in Ubuntu provides a packet filtering system called netfilter, and the traditional interface for manipulating netfilter are the iptables suite of commands.